 Capacity to Sue and to be sued

 Capacity means the legal competence of a person.
-It implies that an LLP has such competence that it can bring upon a case against someone.
+It implies that LLPs have such competence that it can bring upon a case against someone.
 And that someone may also sue the LLP for any wrong done to him.

 The fact is that an LLP is also the classification of a form of company.
 And, it can now be said that a company has the capacity to sue and to be sued.
 An LLP must also come into the same domain.
 An LLP is also a subset of the term company.
 One can sue both the partnership and its partners, for damages and liability.
-LLP is liable for wrongful act or omission of a partner done in the course of his employment or with the authority of the LLP.
+LLP is liable for wrongful acts or omissions of a partner done in the course of his employment or with the authority of the LLP.
 Hence, we may conclude that to make a person liable for something, he must have such a capacity that he may be made liable.
 And that the person should also have the capacity to make liable someone who does any wrong to him.
-Thus, an LLP has such an ability.
+Thus, LLPs have such an ability.

-The LLP continues to exist until it is wound up or struck off.
-Under the provisions of the Limited Liability Partnership Act, an LLP has perpetual succession.
+Perpetual succession in LLP means that an LLP continues to exist until it is wound up or struck off.
+Under the provisions of the Limited Liability Partnership Act, LLPs have perpetual succession.
 A general partnership firm does not observe perpetual succession.
-It means an ability of LLP allows it to continue with its business regardless of possible partner change.
-Also, it can hold properties on its own name.
+It means the ability of LLP allows it to continue with its business regardless of possible partner change.
+Also, it can hold properties in its own name.
 The reason is that it is an independent entity separate from its individual partners.
 While a standard partnership refers to its partners, an LLP is independent of its partners.